 Translation, simultaneous & consecutive interpretation of Korean and English

-Jennifer Cho graduated with a MA in Conference Interpretation from the Monterey Institute last May.
+Jennifer Cho graduated with a MA in Conference Interpretation last May.
 After graduating, she landed two prestigious internships.
 The first was a Translation and Terminology Fellowship with the World Intellectual Property Organization (WIPO), a UN organization in Geneva, Switzerland, where she translated patents.